Lucy Letby says baby boy's death was unexpected shock

 Ms Letby denies murdering seven babies and attempting to kill 10 others.

-The prosecution allege Ms Letby, originally of Hereford, was a "constant malevolent presence" at the hospital, killing five boys and two girls, and attempting to murder another five boys and five girls.
+The prosecution allege the nurse, originally of Hereford, was a "constant malevolent presence" at the hospital, killing five boys and two girls, and attempting to murder another five boys and five girls.

 During the first six months of her trial, the prosecution have claimed that between 2015 and 2016, Ms Letby used various means to target the babies, including injecting them with air and poisoning them with insulin.